2021 Bad Homburg Open

 The 2021 Bad Homburg Open was a women's tennis tournament played on outdoor grass courts.
-It was the 1st edition of the Bad Homburg Open, and part of the WTA 250 series of the 2021 WTA Tour.
+It was the inaugural edition of the Bad Homburg Open, and part of the WTA 250 series of the 2021 WTA Tour.
 The event took place at the TC Bad Homburg in Bad Homburg, Germany, from 20 until 26 June 2021.

 Bad Homburg is historically significant in the development and popularity of tennis in Europe.